-As noted earlier, the VA funding fee has increased in 2020.
-The amount that you pay will depend on the amount of your down payment and if you’ve ever taken out a VA loan in the past.
+The VA funding fee that you pay will depend on the amount of your down payment and if you’ve ever taken out a VA loan in the past.
 This fee can be paid upfront or can be rolled into the cost of the mortgage.

-For “first-use” VA loan applicants, the fee is now 2.3% of the loan amount, an increase from the previous 2.15% in 2019.
-For “subsequent use” VA loan applicants (who have taken out a VA loan before), the fee is 3.6% of the loan amount, up from the previous 3.3%.
+For “first-use” VA loan applicants, the fee is now 2.3% of the loan amount.
+For “subsequent use” VA loan applicants (who have taken out a VA loan before), the fee is 3.6% of the loan amount.

 For those putting down a 5% down payment or more, the fees are 1.65% for both first use and subsequent use applicants.
 For those putting down 10% or more, the fees are 1.4% for each type of use.

 In a recent article, we listed some reasons why now could be a great time to buy a home in the Seattle area.
 Many of those reasons apply to the rest of the state as well.

 For starters, home prices in Washington are expected to slow down in terms of price increases.
 The current health crisis is certainly having an effect on this, and it will be interesting to see where prices will go into the foreseeable future.